Coconut oil is a multifaceted ingredient in both food preparation and beauty products.

 It replenishes dry wood, adds shine and helps prolong its life.

-→ Mix 1/2 cup of coconut oil and 2 tbsp fresh lemon juice.
+→ Mix 1/2 cup of coconut oil and 2 tbsp of fresh lemon juice.

 Important: this goes for all of the above – whenever you use coconut oil on materials such as fabric, wood, bronze, leather etc. always do a patch test to make sure you are happy with the results!

-Do you have any suggestions on how to use coconut oil in and around the house to replace toxic products?
+Do you have any suggestions on how to use coconut oil in and around the house?

 Share it with the coco community on Instagram or Facebook @coconutqueendom